Updated on: Apr 24th, 2023

-e-Invoicing was introduced in Saudi Arabia (SA) as an extension of the economic renaissance and digital transformation.
+e-Invoicing in Saudi Arabia (SA) was introduced as an extension of the economic renaissance and digital transformation.
 This initiative is in line with achieving positive results of raising consumer protection and reducing hidden economy transactions.

 Phase 2 regulations are important for taxpayers to comply with phase 2 . i.e., the integration phase.
 Under phase 2, the businesses must integrate their POS/ accounting systems with the Authority’s system for

 ZATCA introduced e-invoicing in SA on 4th December 2021 by releasing the electronic invoicing regulation.
 Also, it planned to implement e-invoicing in two phases, .i.e, phase 1 and phase 2.

 Phase 1 is effective from 4th December 2021.
 This phase mandates taxpayers to generate and store tax invoices, simplified tax invoices and respective CDNs through compliant e-Invoicing Generation Solutions (EGS).

 Phase 2 will be implemented from 1st January 2023.
 This phase mandates integrating the taxpayer’s system with the ZATCA, transmitting e-invoices and related CDNs and sharing them with ZATCA.
 Phase 2 will be implemented by the ZATCA, notifying the criteria for the resident taxpayers and their effective date, the earliest being 1st January 2023.

 ZATCA planned the implementation of the integration phase in waves.
 Accordingly, it announced two phases till now:

 Also, ZATCA finalised the phase 2 regulations regarding operational and technical requirements.
 So, the applicable businesses in SA should start taking relevant actions to comply with phase 2.